 For Friday evenings and Saturday morning tours:

 We highly recommend exploring the local farmers market if you are in town and have the chance.
-It’s located a few blocks straight up from downtown.
 You can ask a local for directions.
+From dowtown is few block up close to the University of Costa Rica.

 The farmers market is the best place to immerse yourself in the local culture, with the local people.
 Producers from different areas come on a weekly basis to sell their products.
 You will see a variety of things that local people produce and sell.
 Try the tortillas that are there.
 They are delicious.